 Yet Joyce did come to Australia, and in a form different from his appearance elsewhere in the Western cultural world.
 He came here, of course, in one of the forms he playfully chose – as instigator of scholarly theses on his works, and hence as a serious progenitor of many fine academic careers.
 But his most obvious showing was in a form which he himself had deliberately discarded as part of his juvenilia – that of Stephen Hero.

-Stephen Daedalus in Portrait of the Artist as a Young Man is the transitional alter ego between Stephen Hero and the Stephen Daedulus of Ulysses.
-He is the young man, the learner, much more like the brash, gormless Icarus than the crafty, sagacious Daedalus.
+Stephen Dedalus in Portrait of the Artist as a Young Man is the transitional alter ego between Stephen Hero and the Stephen Dedalus of Ulysses.
+He is the young man, the learner, much more like the brash, gormless Icarus than the crafty, sagacious Dedalus.
 But he is the artist as a young man, whittled and shaped into being by Joyce the author, who portrays him with irony and gentle, loving humour.